bottlepy/bottle/apidoc/tutorial.rst

 Routing
 ================================================================================

-Routes are used to map URLs to a :term:`callback` functions that generate the content for that URLs.
+Routes are used to map URLs to a callback functions that generate the content for that URLs.
 Bottle has a :func:`route` decorator to do that.
 You can add any number of routes to a callback.

 ::